eProsima/DDS-Router/docs/rst/use_cases/ros_cloud.rst

 Two different deployments will be used for this example, each in a different |k8s| pod.
 The |ddsrouter| cloud instance (cloud router) consists of two participants:

-* A :ref:`WAN Participant <user_manual_participants_wan>` that receives the messages coming from our LAN through the aforementioned UDP communication channel.
+* A :ref:`Discovery Server WAN Participant <user_manual_participants_discovery_server_wan>` that receives the messages coming from our LAN through the aforementioned UDP communication channel.
 * A :ref:`Local Discovery Server <user_manual_participants_local_discovery_server>` (local DS) that propagates them to a ROS 2 listener node hosted in a different |k8s| pod.